11 Academics

 • You’ve completed 60 credits (some of these credits may be taken the same quarter of the exam)

-• All required program examinations that do not need Graduate School approval have been completed (for SAFS PhD students, this is a written qualifying exam)
+• All required program examinations that do not need Graduate School approval have been completed (i.e., for PhD students, this is a written qualifying exam)